rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

-If the MySQL or MariaDB database server that you want to use with phpMyAdmin is not located on the same server as your webserver, you must edit the database configuration file to define the database server location.
+If the MySQL or MariaDB database server that you want to use with phpMyAdmin is not located on the same server as your web server, you must edit the database configuration file to define the database server location.

 There are two configuration options: